zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/05-sinhala-amazon.md

 It was said that the term was in the place of the prophecy.
 Thou hast seen, and the trinology, when he had science, was there.
 At the time of the pride, Shat saw the prophecy.
 Therefore, the names are called Tai.
-Thus it is called “Tadai” that the Rahthan says.
+Thus it is called "Tadai" that the Rahthan says.

 Paramatththakasuthaniddezno.